vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 The `link_to_remove_association` is as usual with cocoon except for the new option `"data-existing" => true` that will ensure cocoon will delete new records if requested by user.

+## More dynamic behavior with some javascript

+Up to now the application will allow to remove and add objectives, results and indicators as required.
+But adding results can reference only saved objectives in previous edition of the project.
+We would like that changing objectives would change also the list of available results.

+The simplest solution of processing the form and render again the page is initally not user friendly.

+Adding an objective should add an option to the selection boxes of results (it already adss in the database).
+Changing and objective should change it in the selection boxes where it appears.
+Removing an objective should create a warning of how many results will depend on the objective and if confirmed will therefore dissapear, in database and page.

 ## References